Global deal in sight to prevent re-run of post-Lehman chaos

+* Expects to record increase to prior year loss reserves of approximately $62 million pre-tax in Q1 2017 operating results

-LONDON The $700 trillion (434.16 trillion pounds) financial derivatives industry will make a fundamental change to its contracts this year to help regulators wind down failed banks without destabilising markets, the world's main derivatives body said on Tuesday.
+LONDON, Sept 9 The $700 trillion financial derivatives industry will make a fundamental change to its contracts this year to help regulators wind down failed banks without destabilising markets, the world's main derivatives body said on Tuesday.

 Global financial watchdogs want to be able to put a temporary halt on market participants trying to "close out" derivatives contracts if a bank runs into trouble.